 Perhaps you were injured while working, but you are an independent contractor.
 Or maybe you were hurt when your neighbor’s rotting retaining wall collapsed or you slipped and fell on the ice in a carelessly maintained mall parking lot.
 The requirements for these kinds of personal injury claims can vary greatly.

 Under Maryland personal injury law, property owners are not always liable in the event that someone else suffers injury on their property.
 If you are hurt, you must show that the property owner knew or should have known about the risk, that they took no steps to prevent the harm, and/or that they failed to provide adequate warning.

 What injuries are covered?

 You will need to keep track of all your medical bills, missed work, and other records to determine the economic impact of your injury.
-Measuring the effects of pain, suffering, and mental anguish can be somewhat more nebulous and difficult to establish, but an experienced Ellicott City personal injury attorney will be able to guide you through this complicated process.
+Measuring the effects of pain, suffering, and mental anguish can be somewhat more nebulous and difficult to establish, but an experienced lawyer can guide you through this complicated process.

 What about the defendant’s case?

 You should be prepared for the defendant to contest your claim vigorously.
 You should also be prepared to demonstrate that you neither contributed to your own injury, nor assumed an obvious risk since Maryland is one of the few states that recognizes the doctrine of contributory negligence.

 Are there time limits for non work-related injury claims?